calsahu/calsahu.github.io/truthrepair.md

 ## Camden County

-Camden County shows similar patterns as Atlantic County, but with added alignment to areas of urban renewal and displacement.
+Camden County, across the river from Philadelphia, shows similar patterns as Atlantic County, but with added alignment to areas of urban renewal and displacement.
 Supermarkets accepting SNAP only exist near the border of the town.

 <div style="display: flex; gap: 2px; align-items: flex-start;">